SiddheshDalvi07/NimapApi/README.md

-Certainly!
-Here's a sample `README.md` file for your Django project that describes its setup, usage, and other relevant details.

-### `README.md`

 # Django Project Management API

 This project is a Django-based REST API for managing clients and projects.
 The API supports user authentication, CRUD operations for clients and projects, and ensures that project names are unique per client.